kencho51/gigathing/content/projects/howtoaddfavicon.md

 +++
-description = "Steps to add Favicon to Hugo blog" title = "How to add a logo to a Hugo page" date = 2020-10-27T10:55:02+08:00 tags = ["favicon"] author = "Ken Cho"
+description = "Steps to add Favicon to Hugo blog" title = "How to add favicon to a Hugo page" date = 2020-10-27T10:55:02+08:00 tags = ["favicon"] author = "Ken Cho"